linagora/openpaas-esn/doc/REST_message.md

 - 201 Created.
 With the _id of the new comment.
 - 400 Bad request.
 The current request is missing mandatory parameters
+- 403 Unauthorized.
+The current user is not authorized to reply to the specified message
 - 500 Internal server error: there was a problem.

 **Request:**